Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Autumn and winter were short but intense on Akyawentuo.
 The Brown Ones retreated north toward the equator, and the werne flooded out onto the grassy plains to crop them short before the frost really set in.
 But it was also the time when the Ten’Gewek made the most cultural progress; they taught stories, craftsmanship, and lately reading and writing to the children, while the adults learned stories from beyond the sky.
 Now that they’d effectively mastered preserving food, they were *eager* to surge forward during the winter, where even the leanest and showiest red-crests gained a thin layer of fat and a placid, relaxed sense of contentment, instead of their usual testosterone-poisoned need to screw literally anything and everything with a warm, willing hole.

-That was when Vemik---now *definitely* a red-crest---tended to get the most work done and come up with his best ideas, too.
+That was when Vemik - now *definitely* a red-crest - tended to get the most work done and come up with his best ideas, too.
 His aggressive mania never really died down.
 In fact he was like any other red-crest, meaning he was one of the most red-blooded men of the People.
 But rather than grumble aimlessly and play at war, he usually just...refocused his energies.

 It was all part of his charm, really.
 He applied his ample aggression to sky-thinking when he had the chance.
 But if they were going to enjoy a peaceful winter, they needed to be ready.